Fernando Rojas (producer)

-Fernando Rojas (born Carlos Fernando Rojas on September 4, 1968) is a Colombian-American producer, composer, writer, and pianist.
+Fernando Rojas (born Carlos Fernando Rojas on September 4, 1968) is a Colombian-American producer, composer, writer, pianist and vocalist.
 Following international recognition of his song Melody in the Key of Love, in 2003 he represented the United States with his song In The Night I'll Be Dreaming of You in the 44th annual Viña del Mar International Song Festival in Chile.
 Rojas founded record company Flamingo Digital Records, which produces films, music and different projects.